lichtara/relational-coherence-hybrid-systems/paper/03_field.md

 Field cannot be decomposed into empirical components.
 Yet its stabilization becomes intelligible along recurrent structural axes.

-Field acquires determinate form through patterned relational topology, normative constraint, informational ordering, temporal structuration, and asymmetrical distributions of power.
+Field attains determinate structure along recurrent relational axes—topological configuration, normative constraint, informational ordering, temporal structuration, and asymmetrical power distribution.
 These axes do not compose Field as parts compose a whole.
 Rather, they mark the dimensions along which relational space becomes structured, stabilized, or destabilized.

 Relational topology concerns the configuration of connections through which authority and coordination circulate.